Altadena before the fire

 Ian moved to Altadena just 4 years ago into a rental home on Marigold and Santa Anita, but loved it more than any other place that he’s lived and hoped to stay there forever.
 Since the fire destroyed his home and entire neighborhood, he’s missed the mountains and diverse community that he was lucky to be a part of.

-His documentary project is aiming to preserve the history of Altadena and the families who lived there for generations, making it a singular, culturally important home to so many.
-He and his team are filming with residents to track how the community came to be: from the indigenous Tongva inhabitants, to an Anglo-American destination, to a thriving African-American community, and how this history will inform future rebuilding and restoration.
+This documentary project is aiming to preserve the history of Altadena and the families who lived there for generations, making it a singular, culturally important home to so many.
+The team are filming with residents to track how the community came to be: from the indigenous Tongva inhabitants, to an Anglo-American destination, to a thriving African-American community, and how this history will inform future rebuilding and restoration.

 While Ian is a documentary filmmaker by trade, he’s also a community organizer and mutual aid activist, living in LA County for the past 20 years.
 He has focused much of his filmmaking around education, homelessness, and social activism.
 His first feature documentary, Reversing the Mississippi (broadcast on PBS), illustrated the work of an urban farming school in the Lower Ninth Ward of New Orleans in the wake of Hurricane Katrina and he has since explored issues around the evolution of public spaces and progression of communities.
 He aims for this new project to serve as a historical record while also sharing the personal stories of folks who make Altadena irreplaceable today, and tomorrow.